run-x/opta-docs/content/en/Modules/Azure/Environment/k8s-cluster.md

 ---

 This module creates an [AKS cluster](https://azure.microsoft.com/en-us/services/kubernetes-service/) and a default node pool to host your applications in.
-This needs to be added in the environment opta yml if you wish to deploy services as opta services run on Kubernetes.
+This needs to be added in the environment Opta yml if you wish to deploy services as Opta services run on Kubernetes.

 ### Fields